DataDog/documentation/content/en/tracing/visualization/_index.md

 {{< img src="tracing/visualization/span_with_metadata.png" alt="span" >}}

+### Service entry span

+A span is a service entry span when it is the entrypoint method for a request to a service.
+You can visualize this within Datadog APM when the color of the immediate parent on a flame graph is a different color.
+Services are also listed on the right when viewing a flame graph.

+### Trace Root span

+A span is a root span when it is the first span of a trace.
+The root span is the entrypoint method of the traced request, its start marks the beginning of the trace.

+For the example below, the **service entry spans** are:
+- rack.request (which is also the **root span**)
+- aspnet_coremvc.request
+- The topmost green span below aspnet_coremvc.request
+- Every orange mongodb span

+{{< img src="tracing/visualization/toplevelspans.png" alt="span" >}}

 ## Span summary

 The span summary table shows metrics for spans aggregated across all traces, including how often the span shows up among all traces, what percent of traces contain the span, the average duration for the span, and its typical share of total execution time of the requests.
 This helps you detect N+1 problems in your code so you can improve your application performance.

 The span summary table contains the following columns: